CHARLES GWATHMEY, FAIA (1938-2009)

 2009 - The M-1 Apartment at the Plaza Hotel, New York NY.

-2010 - The Three Trees Residence, 1 Toby Lane, Aspen CO.
+2010 - aka the Aspen Residence, aka the Three Trees Residence, 1 Toby Lane, Aspen CO.
 Commissioned 2006.
 Owned by Three Trees LLC, a holding company run by Warren Kanders.
 Project architect Dirk Kramer.
 On the side of Shadow Mountain.
 15000sf.
 Built by Harriman Construction.
 Structural Engineers, KL&A, Inc. Mechanical by Beaudin Ganze Consulting Engineers.
 Lighting by HDLC Architectural Lighting Design.
 9.4 acres.

 2012 - Gwathmey's last residential design, 323 Park Avenue South, New York NY.
-The condos from Tessler Developments contains 16 half–floor residences — 1,350 square feet each.
+The condos from Tessler Developments contain 16 half–floor residences — 1,350 square feet each.

 Sources include: The New York Times, Mario Roy, Virtual Globetrotting, AIANY, Gwathmey Siegel, Conde Nast Traveler, Blockshopper Long Island, In Search of Clarity: The Architecture of Gwathmey Siegel & Associates Architects.